 For safety reasons, call your power company, an electrician or a professional flood cleanup company if you have a large amount of standing water in your basement.
 You may have to disconnect the service before walking into the water.
 Don’t touch anything electrical.

-Here are five tips for dealing with water in your basement.
+Here are six tips for dealing with water in your basement.

-Freeze your assets.
 If valuable documents or cherished papers have been dampened, you might try quickly putting them in the freezer.
 This may stop mildew growth and deterioration until you can attend to them later.
-Resolve not to store anything of value in the basement and to use concrete blocks to keep possessions off the floor.
+Resolve not to store anything of value in the basement and to use concrete blocks to keep possessions and appliances off the floor.
 Plastic storage bins are far better than cardboard boxes for basement use.